orbitdb/grant-applications/ff-open-grant/ORBITDB-1.0-PT2.md

 <!-- Specify your team's long-term plans to maintain this software and upgrade it over time. -->

-The plan for this grant is to build a good foundation that will keep the project hyper-maintainable over the years.
+The plan for this grant is to build a foundation that will keep the project hyper-maintainable over the years.
 After the project reaches this level of maintainability, the key is to cultivate a thriving userbase.
-We believe we can do this by having a good 1.0 release and then continuing to provide a supportive community chat, building features/dev-tools for orbitdb, and providing high-quality resources for learning.
+We believe we can do this by having a solid 1.0 release and then continuing to provide a supportive community chat, building features/dev-tools for orbitdb, and providing high-quality resources for learning.

 Following the full 1.0 release there will still be room for improvement: